Chicago Transit Justice Coalition holds Hour of Power demonstration

 Chicago, IL - The Chicago Transit Justice Coalition (CTJC) is a rank-and-file opposition caucus of Chicago Transit Authority workers in Amalgamated Transit Union Locals 241/308.
 They publish a newsletter called Finally Got the News.
 The CTJC was launched in December of 2019.
-They encourage 241/308 members to be proactive in fighting against what Local 308 member Eric Basir describes as "tyrannical managers and supervisors."
+They encourage 241/308 members to be proactive in fighting against what Local 308 member Eric Basir describes as "tyrannical managers."

 Basir summed up the four years of CTJC history as "Six Hour of Power demonstrations, which were democratically chosen work locations.
 21 total protests based on coworker initiatives.
 34 radio shows and far more protests than any ATU local for decades".